 "Investigators" Need to Complete Certifications

-Certain staff at NREC may not meet the federal definition of an Investigator but will be assigned Annual Certifications nonetheless due to NREC's own requirements.
+Certain staff at NREC and the SEI may not meet the federal definition of an Investigator but will be assigned Annual Certifications nonetheless due to NREC's own requirements.

 Complete Certifications in SPARCS

 Investigators submit COI Annual Certifications and Research Certifications in SPARCS.
+They may also submit an Update Certification at any point between Annual Certifications.
 Details on using SPARCS are on the SPARCS website.

-In rare cases where SPARCS cannot be used because the Investigator does not yet have an Andrew ID to access SPARCS, a Certification may be submitted on paper using the Conflict of Interest Disclosure form [DOC].
+In rare cases where SPARCS cannot be used because the Investigator does not yet have an Andrew ID to access SPARCS, a Certification may be submitted via email.
+Contact firstname.lastname@example.org to request guidance in this situation..
 In these cases, a SPARCS certification must still be submitted once the Investigator has an Andrew ID.